 Pairing Wine with Grilled Cod

 Be sure that any wine used for the garlic butter is one you will drink.
 We recommend a medium bodied Chardonnay or fruity Albariño to compliment the flavor of the fish.
 Other options that work well include, Pinot Gris (Grigio), Sauvignon Blanc, Vermentino, or even sparkling wine.
+Shop our favorite wines to pair with this dish at the Vindulge Wine Shop.

 Other Grilled Fish Ideas